-Lancelot has a son called Galahad with a woman named Elaine of Corbenic.
-The father of Elaine of Corbenic is the Fisher King, sometimes called King Pelles, the guardian of the Holy Grail.
-Legend has it that he is descended from Bron who was a follower of Joseph of Arimathea, who brought the Grail to Britain.
-He is also thought to be derived in part from the character of Bran the Blessed in the Welsh Mabinogian.
+Most versions of the stories report that Lancelot has a son called Galahad with a woman named Elaine of Corbenic.
+The father of Elaine of Corbenic is King Pelles, sometimes called the Fisher King, who is the guardian of the Holy Grail.
+Legend has it that Pelles is descended from one Bron, a follower of Joseph of Arimathea, who brought the Grail to Britain.
+Bron is also thought to be derived in part from the character of Bran the Blessed in the Welsh Mabinogian.
 Bran possessed a magic cauldron that could resurrect the dead.
-This brings to mind the North, with the connection between the cauldron and the resurrected dead of the Land of Always Winter, the name Bran, and Welsh mythology in general.
-Given that, I would assume a Stark connection to the characters of Elaine and Pelles.
+Bran and his cauldron bring to mind the North, from the name itself to the resurrected dead of from beyond the Wall.

-Malory describes Elaine as “passing fair and young.”
+In Le Morte d’Arthur, Thomas Malory describes Elaine as “passing fair and young.”
 Compare that to Eddard Stark’s memory of his sister “Lyanna had only been sixteen, a child woman of surpassing loveliness.”
-(AGoT, ch.4) After Lancelot rescues Elaine from a “scalding bath” she falls in love with him.
-Applying this to Lyanna, could she have been in trouble with a Targaryen?
-Did Aerys actually discover the truth behind tKotLT only to have someone save her from punishment at the tournament?
-Was Rhaegar’s crowning her QoLaB a symbolic message to his father that she was under his protection?
-In the story of Elaine of Corbenic and Lancelot, Elaine must ultimately resort to a magical disguise to trick him into lying with her and conceiving Galahad.
-I propose that, with typical Martinism, the analogy is now given a different twist.
+After Lancelot rescues Elaine from a “scalding bath” she falls in love with him.
+If we apply this to Lyanna, we might wonder again if she could have been in trouble with a fiery minded Targaryen.
+Getting back to the idea of a rescue in the Lyanna and Rhaegar story, isn’t it curious that this theme appears again in the story of Elaine of Corbenic and Lancelot?

-Lancelot is closely connected with a traditional folk story that has three main elements: a child raised by a water sidhe, the reappearance of the (now grown) hero at a tournament on three consecutive days in three different disguises, and the rescue of a kidnapped queen.
+Lancelot, it turns out, is closely connected with a traditional folk story that has three main elements: a child raised by a water sidhe, the appearance of a hero at a tournament on three consecutive days in three different disguises, and the rescue of a kidnapped queen.